 With a network of devices infected with bots, your sneaky programmer can use these bots to perform automated tasks, carry out coordinated attacks or steal data.
 Botnets can also be used to do things like remotely mine cryptocurrency (a whole other subject) or hijack internet of things devices to spy or steal data.

-Often botnets will remain dormant for a long time, or even commit relatively low-level activity until someone out there decides they have a cunning plan.
+Often botnets will remain dormant for a long time or even commit relatively low-level activity until someone out there decides they have a cunning plan.

-A prime example of this is Miuref, a trojan which has been around since at least 2014 but is still used frequently today.
-Kovter is another example of a long lasting trojan botnet that is still doing damage today.
+A prime example of this is Miuref, a trojan that has been around since at least 2014 but is still used frequently today.
+Kovter is another example of a long-lasting trojan botnet that is still doing damage today.
 Here, the ad fraud scheme that utilized the Kovter botnet runs a hidden Chromium Embedded Framework (CEF) browser on the infected machine that the user cannot see.
 A server tells the infected machine to visit counterfeit websites.
 When the counterfeit webpage is loaded in the hidden browser, requests are made for ads to be placed on these counterfeit pages.
 The infected machine receives the ads and loads them into the hidden browser, according to the Cybersecurity and Infrastructure security agency.
-Another botnet, Mirai, enslaved poorly secured “Internet of Things” (IoT) devices like security cameras, digital video recorders (DVRs) and routers for use in large-scale online attacks, including knocking sites offline (DDOS attacks).
+Another botnet, Mirai, enslaved poorly secured “Internet of Things” (IoT) devices like security cameras, digital video recorders (DVRs), and routers for use in large-scale online attacks, including knocking sites offline (DDOS attacks).
 The men behind it— Paras Jha Fanwood, New Jersey, Josiah White, of Washington, and Dalton Norman from Metairie, Louisiana also rented out their botnet and used it for criminal money-making schemes, including click fraud.
 The men were each sentenced to five years’ probation and community services.
 In this way, most ad fraud botnet campaigns can quickly make millions of dollars.

 A savvy programmer or organised criminal setup can easily put these botnets to work however they want.
 It’s just a case of a simple update, or someone with sufficient skills to get these bots to do whatever they want.